About

 EVSC 4572 / EVGE 7542: Topics in Landscape Evolution

-Spring 2023: The Appalachians.
-In this seminar, we will dive into classic papers on the formation and evolution of the Appalachian Mountains, topics that played a major role in framing early geomorphic theory in the US.
+Next offered: Spring 2025.
+The Appalachians.
+In this seminar, we will dive into classic papers on the formation and evolution of the Appalachian Mountains, topics that played a major role in framing for landscape evolution theory.

 Spring 2021 (as EVSC 4559/7559): Geomorphology and Ecology of Debris Flows in Virginia.
 This seminar focused on the geomorphic and ecological legacy of debris flows in central Virginia.
 Discussions of scientific literature covered geologic context, the mechanics of debris flows, and historic debris flow events in the region; Hurricane Camille, which triggered intense flooding and debris flows in 1969; ecological responses to hillslope disturbance; and the human impacts of flood and debris flow hazards in the region.